vs-ude/fyr-www/content/language/10_datatypes.md

 }
 ```

-In the above example, `[123, 234, 345, 456]` allocates the array on the heap and returns a slice to it.
+In this example, `[123, 234, 345, 456]` allocates the array on the heap and returns a slice to it.
 Hence, `arr` is now a slice type.
 Due to type inference, the following two statements are equivalent: